Makin-Things/bom-radar-card/README.md

 ## Install

 If you use HACS, the resources will automatically be configured with the needed file.
+The repository needs to be added as a custom repository within HACS.
+Go to HACS-Frontend, click on the three dots at the top right and select Custom Repositories.
+For the URL enter https://github.com/theOzzieRat/bom-radar-card and for Category choose Lovelace.
+Click Add.
+Now the card will show up HACS for installation.

 If you don't use HACS, you can download js file from [latest releases](https://github.com/theOzzieRat/bom-radar-card/releases).
 Drop it then in `www` folder in your `config` directory.
 Next add the following entry in lovelace configuration: